NillionNetwork/nillion-docs/docs/nada-by-example/first-program.md

 ### Operations

 An operation is a computation performed on inputs to produce a result.
-In Nada, operations can be performed on both public and secret data types.
+In Nada, operations can be performed on both public and secret modes.
 Check out the full list of available [Nada operations here](/nada-by-example/nada-operations).

 The addition program involves one operation, addition, to sum the 2 secret inputs.